INTELLIGENCE & aBILITIES

 Daily Activity Period

 Wild bears are most active at sunrise and sunset, spending eighty percent of their time foraging.
-Most bears will nap during the day, especially during hot summer weather, and make day beds out of soft materials in the forest.
-While bears do a good portion of their roaming during the night, it is also not unusual to see bears in the daytime as well.
+Most bears nap during the day, in day beds made out of soft materials, especially during hot summer weather.
+While bears do a good portion of their roaming during the night, it is not unusual to see them in the daytime.

 Screen Shot 2020-03-06 at 11.57.04 AM.png